mozilla/ad-analysis-for-facebook-disabled/README.md

 # Ad Analysis for Facebook (U.S. English)

-Get the extension from [Add-ons for Firefox (en-US)](https://addons.mozilla.org/en-US/firefox/addon/ad-analysis-for-facebook/).

-## Temporarily Disabled

-Ad Analysis for Facebook (U.S. English) has been temporarily disabled.
+**Ad Analysis for Facebook is temporarily disabled.
+Facebook has blocked this extension, so it will no longer show you how you're targeted by advertisers.
+[Learn more](https://blog.mozilla.org/blog/2019/01/31/mozilla-raises-concerns-over-facebooks-lack-of-transparency/)**

 ## How Facebook Helps Advertisers Target You